What you need to know for Fall 2021: Updates to Ashland University’s COVID-19 policies

 Ashland University strongly encourages but does not require COVID-19 vaccinations.
 Please note that there may be specific situations in which a vaccine is required in order to participate in an academic or co-curricular activity.
 Contact your program/department chair or coach with questions or concerns.
 For more information on the vaccine’s safety and efficacy, visit the Ohio Department of Health Covid-19 vaccination website, or these helpful resources from the CDC or click here to hear from the President Carlos Campo and Dr. Joe Castaldo, Ohio Health infectious disease doctor, on the impact of vaccinations to prevent the spread of the virus.

-We will hold two vaccination clinics in Redwood Hall on Sept.
-1 (initial dose) and Sept.
-29 (second dose) from 10 a.m. to 3 p.m.
+We will hold a vaccination clinic in Redwood Hall on Wednesday, October 27 from 10 a.m. to 3 p.m.
 A two-dose vaccine will be available; we will not have the Johnson & Johnson vaccine available.
-Please sign up for an appointment from the Ohio Department of Health vaccination page..
+Please sign up for an appointment from the Ohio Department of Health vaccination page.
+Those receiving their first dose will receive a $50 Visa Gift card.

 Masks are now required while indoors at any Ashland University campus.